 Refugee Health - Building on links with Companion House a significant database of consultations in refugee health has been developed over the last 12 months.
-This data will be used to look at mental health issues in populations accessing services at a refugee health service.
-Initial analysis has recently been completed exploring the use of interpreters in the ACT Health care system.
+This data will be used to look at a variety of issues in populations accessing services at a refugee health service.

 - Anderson K, Haesler E, Stubbs A, Mollinari K. Evaluating general practice teaching rotations.
 Clinical Teacher, (accepted for publication).

 - Bagheri N, McRae I, Konings P, Butler D, Douglas, K, Del Fante P, Adams R; Undiagnosed diabetes: An approach to identifying communities with high likelihood of undiagnosed diabetes.
 BMJ Open 2014;4::e005305 doi:10.1136/bmjopen-2014-005305

 - V Astle, M. Broom, D.A.
 Todd, B. Charles, C Ringland, K Ciszek, B Shadbolt.
 Respiratory outcomes study (RESPOS) for preterm infants at primary school age.
 Journal of Asthma (accepted for publication August 2014).